Zinc

 Zinc as it relates to Osteoporosis in Health report: VDR Taq Gene and Risk for Osteoporosis

-Ensuring an adequate intake of zinc through diet or supplementation can help support bone health and reduce the risk of osteoporosis.
-Along with other essential nutrients and a healthy lifestyle, zinc plays a valuable role in maintaining strong and healthy bones.
+In conclusion, zinc plays a vital role in maintaining bone health and preventing osteoporosis.
+Ensuring an adequate intake of zinc through diet or supplementation may help support overall bone health and reduce the risk of fractures associated with osteoporosis.

 Supplements for Osteoporosis